 “Cocaine,” the informant clarified.

-In March 2017, this time in a New York courtroom, Pacheco’s name would once again come up.
+In March 2017, also in a New York courtroom, Pacheco’s name would once again come up.
 More details of his and other Honduran government officials’ alleged involvement in drug trafficking were revealed.

 Today, Pacheco remains the minister of security, in charge of the entire Honduran national police force.
 With hundreds of millions of dollars in U.S. assistance pouring into Honduras’s security forces, Pacheco is one of the most important players in the country’s security and counternarcotics cooperation with the United States.